 "Every quarter we submit a summary of our activities — research we're doing, lunch talks we're attending, papers we're writing.
 We also meet regularly with our mentors and advisers.
 In med school, there's so much to do, but being in the GHP kept me focused on my interest in global public health."

-GHP students are also encouraged to pursue a master's or fellowship in public health.
-Karan, for example, will receive a master's in health policy and management from Harvard.
+Many GHP students pursue a master's or fellowship in public health.
+Dr. Karan, for example, earned a Master of Public Health, Health Policy and Management from the Harvard T.H.
+Chan School of Public Health.

 By Taylor Mallory Holland